The tumor is also known as a neoplasm. A tumor is an abnormal mass of tissue that may be solid or filled with liquid. Every tumor is not cancerous.

 How this video will help you?

-Watching this video twice a day or more can lead you to tumor-free life.
+Watching this video twice a day or more can lead you to a tumor-free life.
 This video has special cosmic codes which can help in all kinds of a tumor and also fear related to the tumor.
 This video also helps to clear all side effects of tumor-related medical treatments.